RebeccaKessler/Machine_Learning/README.md

 # Final Model
 Our final model is based on CamemBert.
 CamemBert is a large language model that was pretrained on a large corpus of French texts.
 It is based on RoBERT (Robustly Optimized BERT) which is an optimized version of the original BERT model.
 The CamemBert base model consists of 12 layers, 12 attention heads, 768 hidden size and a total paramterers of 110 million.
-To set up our model, we went through the following steps:
+To set up our final model, we went through the following steps:

 - **Step 1:  Data collection:**
 Given the provided labelled training data, no data collection or cleaning is required per se.
 However, we used ChatGPT to generate additional datapoints which proved quite valuable in increasing the performance of the model in the end.
 To do so, we uploaded the provided training data set to ChatGPT and asked him/her to randomly generate additional French sentences and their difficulty level.
 The instructions to ChatGPT are crucial.
 We explicitly asked ChatGPT to generate sentences based on the provided training dataset to avoid it from generating completely different sentences.
 Moreover, we highlighted that the generation should be random to avoid hidden patterns in the sentences that could then lead to an overfitting issue later on.